L1so/benchy/README.md

 		v2.2

 ### Environment Variable
 If you find yourself perform benchmark alot, you may find this feature useful.
-By default benchy will find if `.benchy_opt` exist on current directory, and will read variable defined there.
+By default benchy will find if `.benchy_opt` exist on home directory, and will pick variable defined there.
 1. Download the template.
 	```
 	wget -qO- benchy.pw | sh -s -- -e